 If the dispute involves information on a basic check, you can write directly to AccessNI with your concerns.

 Any dispute must be made in writing to AccessNI and should include as much information about the discrepancy as possible.

-It is very important that the dispute letter quotes the certificate reference number along with the full name, address and postcode of the applicant.
+It is very important that the dispute letter quotes the certificate reference number along with the applicant's full name, address and postcode.